TABLE of CONTENTS

 Self-Love Rituals Guided by Chinese Medicine

 One of the gifts of this medicine is the remembrance that love needs no vessel other than the self, for we are in ecstatic communion with the universe.
-The infamous ‘yin yang’ symbol - also known as the taijitu or ‘supreme polarity’ - is not just the darling of mall jewelry, but also a symbolic reminder that we don’t need to be in partnership to be whole, that the self is both already complete and ever-evolving.
-In the yin yang symbol, opposites exist in complete harmony, two swirling teardrop shapes that fit within each other to form a perfect circle that is one, containing all the polarities of the universe- male//female, yin//yang, light//dark, sun//moon, heaven//earth, it’s all there.
-Let this be a guiding light for you this Valentine’s Day, along with this smattering of practices guided by the wisdom of Chinese medicine that access the light and wisdom of the heart, and find that center of wholeness and perfection in our untarnished core.
-We don’t need to be in love, we already ARE love.
-Take that, Tinder!
+The infamous yin yang symbol - also known as the taijitu or ‘supreme polarity’ - is not just the darling of mall jewelry the world over, but also a symbolic reminder that we don’t need to be in partnership to be whole, that the self is both already complete and ever-evolving.
+In the yin yang symbol, opposites exist in complete harmony, two swirling teardrop shapes that fit within each other to form a perfect circle that is one, containing all the polarities of the universe.
+We don’t need to be in love, we already ARE love, and the seed of the other is always contained within us - the sphere of white within the swirling black, the dark void writhing in the luminous white.

 Shen-Gazing

 The shen, our heart spirit, is the light that illuminates the heart, bubbling over from its cauldron to shine out from our eyes.
 Shen-Gazing is a simple practice you can do anytime you need to connect with your inner luminescence, or meld with the transcendent values of the heart.
 It cultivates self-love, reminds us of our innate divinity, and helps bridge the connection between the heart and the world at large.
 There is no proper way to do this, and no correct amount of time to devote; simply allow yourself to witness and explore.
-This is the perfect opening practice for the two other rituals listed below, and also my favorite way to prepare for a date when the butterflies are abounding and the inner critic is a’yelping.
+This is the perfect opening practice for the two other rituals listed below, and also my favorite way to prepare for a date with a paramour.

 Light a candle, and sit comfortably in front of a mirror.